FiloSottile/age/README.md

 🦀 An alternative interoperable Rust implementation is available at [github.com/str4d/rage](https://github.com/str4d/rage).

 🌍 [Typage](https://github.com/FiloSottile/typage) is a TypeScript implementation.
-It works in the browser, in Node.js, and in Bun.
+It works in the browser, Node.js, Deno, and Bun.

 🔑 Hardware PIV tokens such as YubiKeys are supported through the [age-plugin-yubikey](https://github.com/str4d/age-plugin-yubikey) plugin.

 ✨ For more plugins, implementations, tools, and integrations, check out the [awesome age](https://github.com/FiloSottile/awesome-age) list.

-💬 The author pronounces it `[aɡe̞]` [with a hard *g*](https://translate.google.com/?sl=it&text=aghe), like GIF, and is always spelled lowercase.
+💬 The author pronounces it `[aɡe̞]` [with a hard *g*](https://translate.google.com/?sl=it&text=aghe), like GIF, and it's always spelled lowercase.

 ## Installation